-The first time I tried these, I didn’t know what to think.
+The first time I tried dryad saddles, I didn’t know what to think.
 My coworker brought a large one in to identify and play with at the restaurant.
 It was big, tough, and strange; much more dense and hard than any chicken of the woods or similar polypore I had worked with.
-I cleaned up a big cap, sliced and sauteed it, then tossed the whole thing in the garbage after a bite.
+I cleaned up a big cap, sliced and sautéed it, then tossed the whole thing in the garbage after a bite.

 When they’re young and soft, these can be succulent little nuggets.
-When they get older, they’re tough and inedible, similar to chicken of the woods, but unlike chickens, are absolutely, positively, un-chewable, no matter the age.
+When they get older, they’re tough and inedible, similar to chicken of the woods, but much more tough, woody, and, often bug-riddled.

 In the kitchen, the first thing I do with a dryad’s saddle is cut off the black stem (if present), then trim and scrape away the pores on the bottom side of the cap.
 The pores on the underside of the cap are a bit textural for me, so I remove them by scraping with the side of a paring knife.
 You don’t have to remove the pores from the mushroom, but I do when I serve it.